crommcruach/BackToWork/README.md

 ## Limited Support Contact

 We may be able to resolve **support queries** via email.
-Please send an email to [support@cachethq.io](mailto:support@cachethq.io?Cachet%20Support).
-Please check the GitHub [issue tracker](https://github.com/CachetHQ/Cachet/issues) first before emailing.
+Please send an email to: .
+Please check the GitHub first before emailing.

 ## Professional Installation Service

-Realy?

 ## Sponsorship

-You can sponsor Cachet at our [Patreon page](https://patreon.com/jbrooksuk).